An innovative Midlands law firm has introduced a new model of working which allows a couple to separate using the same lawyer.

 One solicitor for two clients has worked in Italy, the Netherlands and Belgium, among others, for some time, with people only referred to separate lawyers when they can’t agree.

-Philip said instructing a single solicitor would not be suitable for cases where there has been any abuse, safeguarding or capacity concerns, or where there is a significant power imbalance.
+Philip said instructing a single solicitor would not be suitable for cases where there has been any domestic abuse, safeguarding or capacity concerns, or where there is a significant power imbalance.

 It would also not be appropriate where there are issues around mental or emotional health or substance misuse, where one person isn’t prepared to negotiate or feels under duress, or where either person is likely to hide information, especially about finances.